Using translation sets

 PRODUCT OWNER

 One thing we can all agree on in healthcare is that no one can agree on codes.
-You may find that your connection sends messages with different codes or values than your organization uses, which muddies things up when ingesting data into your system.
+For example, your connection may send messages with different codes or values than your organization uses.
+That might muddy things up in your organization when ingesting data.

 Instead of detangling all of that on your own, you can use translation sets with Redox.
 Translation sets map different value sets to each other.